Dale Earnhardt Sr. and Sterling Marlin Had a Chilling Conversation About Death Just Days Before Fatal Accident

 A day after the race, upset fans bombarded Marlin’s website with emails.
 Others called his race shop to threaten him and his family.
 Marlin spoke out about the threats.

 “Maybe people are frustrated and just looking for somebody to blame.
-I’d do anything to not be here today, to not address this subject,” Marlin told reporters.
-“If people just come back to their senses, listen to what everybody’s saying and watch the tape, that’s all I ask.”
+I’d do anything to not be here today, to not address this subject,” Marlin told ABC News.
+“If people just come back to their senses, listen to what everybody’s saying, and watch the tape, that’s all I ask.”

 Sterling Marlin reveals chilling conversation he had with Earnhardt weeks before his death